Samuel-Gbadamosi/samuel-gbadamosi/README.md

 - 👋 Hi, I’m @samuel-gbadamosi
 - 👀 I’m interested in Programming , developing Web Pages and Software Applications
-- 🌱 I’m currently learning New Languages
+- 🌱 I’m currently learning New Languages and Frameworks
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new mini projects
 - 📫 How to reach me damosisamuel@gmail.com

 <!---